Taiwing/ft_ssl/README.md

 Encrypt with DES by providing a password.
 A salt is generated if none is given.
 The password string is appended to it and a 56bit key (64bit if counting parity bits) is generated for the DES algorithm.
-The salt is prepended to the cypher text (the output of DES) so only the password is required for decryption.
+The salt is prepended to the cipher text (the output of DES) so only the password is required for decryption.

 ```shell